CeeyaApp/manifesto/README.md

-# The Ceeya Manifesto V1
+ # The Ceeya Manifesto

----

-## The Lie Everyone Accepts

   There is no such thing as healthy food.

-There is food that is healthy *for you*.
-Food that is healthy *for her*.
-Food that is dangerous *for him*.
+  There is food that is healthy for you.
+Food that is healthy for her.
+Food that is hard on him.
 Food that is fuel at 7am and a problem at 11pm.

-But the entire food industry — every label, every app, every influencer, every traffic-light sticker on a package — pretends otherwise.
-They slap a single number on a product and call it truth.
-Green means good.
-Red means bad.
-For everyone.
-Always.

-That is a lie.
-And it is a lie that hurts people.
+The same bar, four different bodies, four different answers.
+Anyone telling you otherwise is selling a number.

+  The food industry doesn't tell you this.
+Every label, every traffic-light sticker, every scanner app gives a single verdict and pretends the person holding the phone doesn't matter.
+The simplification is the lie.
+And the lie hurts people.

   ---

-## The Harm of Simplification
+  ## What one answer for everyone breaks

-When you tell a diabetic that a high-sugar energy bar is "Good" because it has fruit in it, you are not helping.
-You are endangering.
+  A high-sugar energy bar reads "good" because it has fruit in it.
+The person watching their blood sugar gets the wrong signal in exactly the wrong direction.

-When you tell an athlete that a high-protein bar is "Poor" because it has saturated fat, you are not informing.
-You are misleading.

-When you tell a pregnant woman that a product is "safe" because it passed a generic additive check — but you never looked at the specific ingredients through the lens of her trimester — you are not protecting.
-You are failing.

-The simplification is the harm.
-The one-size-fits-all score is the problem, not the solution.
+  A high-protein bar reads "poor" because it has saturated fat.
+The athlete who needs that protein walks away from the thing that works for them.

+  Freeze-dried strawberries (strawberries, coconut oil, balsamic) score 39 out of 100.
+Because of the natural sugar in strawberries.
+That isn't health guidance.
+That's anxiety dressed up as concern.

+  The pattern is always the same.
+The label doesn't know who's reading it, so it lies to most people and only sometimes happens to be right.

   ---

-## What We Believe
+  ## What we believe

-**Nutrition is personal.** Not as a marketing slogan.
-As a biological fact.
-The same food interacts differently with different bodies, different conditions, different goals, different moments.
-Any system that ignores this isn't just incomplete — it's irresponsible.
+  **Nutrition is personal as biology, not as a slogan.** The same food behaves differently in different bodies, against different goals, in different moments.
+A system that ignores that is incomplete.
+A system that pretends otherwise is dishonest.

-**Context is not optional.** A protein bar before the gym is different from the same bar at midnight.
-A treat on a Friday is different from a daily habit.
-Evaluation without context is just noise with a number attached.
+  **Context belongs in the verdict.** A protein bar before the gym isn't the same product as a protein bar at midnight.
+A treat once a week isn't the same as a treat every day.
+Time, intent, and frequency are part of the food.

-**Fear is not a feature.** Labeling food as "bad" promotes anxiety, not awareness.
-Scaring people away from strawberries because of natural sugar is not health guidance — it's algorithmic negligence dressed up as concern.

-**Understanding beats obedience.** "Don't eat this" teaches nothing.
-"Here's what this means for you, given your situation" teaches everything.
-We believe people are capable of making their own decisions when they have the right information.

-**Safety is non-negotiable.** If something could hurt you — an allergen hiding behind a scientific name, a nutrient that conflicts with your condition, an ingredient unsafe for your life stage — you should know before you ever see a score.
-Not after.
-Not as a footnote.
-Before everything else.
+  **Fair comparison is the floor.** A candy bar is compared to candy bars.
+A soda is compared to sodas.
+We don't penalize a candy bar for being candy.
+We don't call broccoli "above average" because broccoli isn't trying to be a candy bar.
+Every category sets its own ruler.

+  **The verdict leads with what matters most to you.** If a product contains something you flagged, that finding goes first, and shapes the rest.
+No one should read a verdict whose lead doesn't reflect the thing that mattered to them.

+  **Answer first, details on demand.** The verdict is visible in two seconds.
+The full breakdown is there for anyone who wants it, never forced on anyone who doesn't.

+  **No fearmongering.
+No moralizing.** Choosing ice cream isn't a moral failure.
+Choosing salad isn't a moral victory.
+We give information.
+You make decisions.
+We won't shame, preach, or dress alarm up as concern.

+  **Determinism is how trust gets built.** Scan the same product twice, get the same answer.
+The scoring is math, not improvisation.
+Every result traces back to specific data and specific rules.
+If we can't explain why a result changed, we haven't earned the right to ask anyone to trust it.

-**Transparency builds trust.** We show our work.
-Where the data came from.
-How confident we are.
-What we checked and what we couldn't.
-If we're uncertain, we say so.
-If we're wrong, we want to know.
+  **Honesty isn't a posture.** Null means we don't know.
+Zero means we measured zero.
+We show our work — where the data came from, how confident we are, what we couldn't check.
+When we're wrong, we want to know.

-**Access is a right, not a premium.** Truly personalized nutrition guidance has historically required a specialist most people can't afford.
-We believe the knowledge shouldn't be gatekept by income.
-The core of what we do — understanding food through the lens of who you are — should be available to everyone.
+  **We extend to you.
+We don't impose on you.** Ceeya doesn't pick fights about what's good and bad to eat.
+We don't have an opinion on seed oils, added sugar, or processed food in the abstract.
+Your stated profile is the criterion.
+The product is described as it is.
+The reasons connect the two.
+What you're watching is what we surface.

   ---

-## The Standard We Hold Ourselves To

-We will never tell someone a food is safe when it isn't safe *for them*.

-We will never tell someone a food is bad when it's exactly what they need.

-We will never pretend we're doctors.
-We will never replace medical advice.
-We will always remind you that your healthcare provider knows your full picture better than any app can.
+  ## How a verdict gets shaped

+  You tell Ceeya what you're working with: the foods you avoid, the conditions you live around, the goals you care about, the way your day moves.
+Then you scan something.
+The verdict you read reflects three layers.

+  **Your profile.** Who you told us you are.
+  **The mode.** The lens you chose for the read — heart-aware, gut-aware, performance, your own.
+  **The context.** The moment you're in — pre-workout, late-night, a regular Tuesday.

+  Three layers, one verdict.
+The same bar can read differently for two different people on the same day, and read differently for the same person before a workout than at midnight.
+That isn't a bug.
+It's the entire reason Ceeya exists.

+  The base evaluation — what's in the product, how it stacks up against its peers — is the same for everyone.
+The personal layer, which reads the product through your profile, is what
+  Premium activates.
+Free shows you the product.
+Premium reflects you back at it.

+  ---

+  ## What we are not

+  We're not a medical device.
+We don't diagnose.
+We don't track medications.
+We don't ask whether you're in active treatment, because evaluating food isn't the right place to reason about treatment.
+If you're working with a clinician, they know your full picture better than any app could, and we're not here to replace them.

+  We're not always-on.
+We're not watching what you eat.
+The app does something when you open it and ask it to.

+  Ceeya is a wellness app: food evaluation against the profile you tell us about.
+That's the whole frame.
+Anyone selling more than that is selling something we don't believe in.

+  ---

+  ## What we won't do

-We will never sell your health data.
-We will never let advertisers influence what we tell you about food.
-We will never accept money from food companies to adjust scores.
+  We don't sell your data.
+Ever.

+  We don't take money from food companies to adjust verdicts.
+The evaluation is what it is.

-We will never moralize your food choices.
-Choosing ice cream is not a moral failure.
-Choosing salad is not a moral victory.
-We provide information.
-You make decisions.
+  We don't moralize what you eat.
+You're an adult.

+  We won't pretend to be your doctor.

   We will be wrong sometimes.
-When we are, we will fix it, learn from it, and make the system better for everyone.
+When we are, you can challenge any part of the result, and we'll review it.
+One correction for one person makes the system better for everyone.

   ---

-## The Mission

-88 million Americans have prediabetes.
-37 million have diabetes.
-47% of adults have hypertension.
-Millions more live with kidney disease, celiac, IBS, food allergies, pregnancy, autoimmune conditions — each with specific nutritional needs that generic advice ignores.
+  ## Who this is for

-These people stand in grocery aisles holding products, wondering: *Is this okay for me?*
+  People standing in a grocery aisle with a product in their hand, wondering: is this okay for me?

-They can't afford a nutritionist.
-They can't interpret the label.
-The apps they've downloaded give them the same answer they give everyone else.

-We exist to give them *their* answer.

-Not a universal score.
-Not a generic rating.
-Not a traffic light that doesn't know who's driving.

-A personal evaluation that understands their conditions, respects their goals, considers their context, and tells them — clearly, kindly, honestly — what this food means for *them*.

-That's it.
+  People watching sodium because their cardiologist asked them to.
+People watching potassium because their nephrologist did.
+People avoiding gluten, peanuts, lactose, eggs.
+People rebuilding their relationship with food.
+People with a goal, a window, a moment.
+People who want to know what's in front of them, and what it means for the body they actually have.

+  A nutritionist costs more than most people can afford.
+The apps that tried to fill the gap give everyone the same answer.
+We exist to give those people their answer — clear, kind, honest, theirs.

   That's the whole thing.

----

-*What's healthy for you isn't healthy for everyone.*

----